On the Power of Delayed Flexibility: Balls, Bins, and a Few Opaque Promotions: The Balls-Into-Bins Model

-{For $i, j \in [N]$, we use $E_{ij}^1$ to denote the event that (a) $i$ and $j$ are respectively the maximally and minimally loaded bins at time $T$, and (b) the loads of $i$ and $j$ are never the same between $\That$ and $T$.
-We moreover use $E_{ij}^2$ to denote the event that (a) $i$ and $j$ are respectively the maximally and minimally loaded bins at time $T$ and do not have the same loads, but (b) their loads were the same at some point between $\That$ and $T-1$.
-Formally:}
+\Cref{lem:e1ij} bounds the likelihood that the loads of the maximally and minimally loaded bins never intersect during any set of periods over which a policy flexes consecutively. {We defer the proof of the lemma to Appendix \ref{apx:e1ij}.} \begin{lemma} Consider any policy $\pi$ such that (i) $\flexaction^\pi(t) = 0$ for $t \leq t_1$, and (ii) $\flexaction^\pi(t) = 1$ for $t_1 < t \leq t_2$, where $t_2-t_1 \geq a_s\sqrt{t_2\log t_2}$.
+Moreover, let $F_{ij}^1$ be the event that $i$ and $j$ are respectively the maximally and minimally loaded bins in period $t_2$, and that their loads have never intersected between $t_1$ and $t_2$.
+Formally, Then, there exist a constant $\alpha > 0$ such that: { } \end{lemma}